 How long does it take for universities to reply to your application?

-When's the latest a university will reply to me by?
+I've been waiting ages...when's the latest a university will reply?

 How universities handle decisions and what it means for you

-Cambridge have a 'winter pool' for strong applicants who've applied to a college that is over-subscribed (ie there are more applicants than places available) for their particular course.
-Applicants who are pooled are then considered by all colleges over a few days at the start of January.
-Applicants may be required to attend an interview by a college considering them, offered a place immediately, or even taken back by their original college choice.
+Cambridge has a 'winter pool' for strong applicants who applied to a college that is over-subscribed (meaning there are more applicants than places available) for their particular course.
+These 'pooled' applicants are considered by other colleges at the university; some will ultimately be offered a place to study their chosen course at one of these other colleges.